Cranberry Gelatin Mold – a retro recipe worth remembering.

 The next time I tried (no way was a cranberry gelatin mold beating me!)
 I stuck to just one layer — the first one — and bid the sour cream adieu.

 Say what you will about the retro gelatin mold (and you will — one of my co-workers revealed to me that it’s a rule in her family that if you want to marry in you’ve got to eat a slice of the mysterious lime-green holiday mold), but don’t say it’s not capable of turning heads.
 I’m also willing to bet that if your mother, aunt, or grandmother stopped making your family’s mold, you’d soon miss seeing it quiver and shine in the candlelight — even if you’d rather eat lumpy mashed potatoes than take a bite.

 Is there a gelatin mold in your family?
 Tell us about it in the comments section below!

-Happy Thanksgiving and happy eating!
+Happy holidays and happy eating!

 This post was first published in 2013 and has been updated.